Alfred L. Rives: Life

 When the Engineer Bureau of the Confederate States of America was established in 1861, Rives was named Assistant Chief Engineer.
 He frequently served as Acting Chief Engineer, basically leading the bureau from late 1861 to mid 1864.
 Throughout the war the Confederate States Army officer was successively promoted to major, lieutenant-colonel and eventually colonel of engineers.
 Meanwhile his father served in the Confederate States Congress.

 After the war he was offered a professorship in several institutions of learning, and also a good architectural position under the United States government.
 He declined all of those, preferring to stay in Richmond and try to recover his fortunes as an engineer and architect.
-In 1868 he was division engineer of the Chesapeake & Ohio Railroad.
+In 1868 he was division engineer of the Chesapeake and Ohio Railroad.
 In 1870 he was appointed chief engineer of the Mobile & Birmingham railroad.
 He was engineer in charge of the South & North Alabama railroad and part of the Louisville & Nashville system, which he completed in 1873.
 He was offered by Gen. William T. Sherman, for the Khedive of Egypt, the position of chief engineer of the civil works of Egypt, which position he declined to accept and of chief engineer and general superintendent of the Mobile & Ohio railroad.

 In 1883, Rives became vice-president and general manager of the Richmond and Danville Railroad, now a part of the Southern Railway System.
 In 1886, was appointed a member of the United States commissioned to inspect and receive on the part of the government forty miles of the Northern Pacific Railroad in the state of Washington, and the following year became general superintendent of the Panama Railroad, and while with that railroad went to Paris, and concluded a traffic agreement with the Canal Company.
 He presented to the canal commission a plan for the completion of the Panama Canal, in which he had always taken a great interest.
 In 1894, he communicated to the director of the canal a plan for the construction of a part at La Boca in the vicinity of Panama, which if constructed would tend greatly to facilitate and increase the traffic across the isthmus.

 After resigning his position with the Panama Railroad, he was made chief engineer of the Cape Cod Canal.
 He then was charged with the construction of the Vera Cruz and Pacific Railroad in Mexico, being named its vice president.

 He died at Castle Hill on February 27, 1903.
 His papers are held at Duke University.